francksidi-edb/SimilaritySearch-Summarization/README.md

 $python summary.py

+francksidi@MAC-P94C5HH2F1 python % python summary.py

+Model loading time: 1.31 seconds

+Tokenization time: 0.00 seconds

+Summary generation time: 21.24 seconds

+Generated Summary:
+        Jupiter is the fifth planet from the Sun and the largest in the Solar System.
+It is a gas giant with a mass one-thousandth that of the Sun, but two-and-a-half times that of all the other planets in the Solar System combined.
+Jupiter is one of the brightest objects visible to the naked eye in the night sky and has been known to ancient civilizations since before recorded history.

+Total execution time: 22.55 seconds

 Test The all-disti model using a python program
 $python alldisti.py

 francksidi@MAC-P94C5HH2F1 python % python alldisti.py

 Loading model 'all-distilroberta-v1'...

 Generating embeddings...